 When you speak to your friend, keep these things in mind.
 Be subtle when you are asking them questions, as you don’t want to offend anyone by asking about their weight or hygiene habits.
 It is only these combined with things like a sudden lack of interest in the kind of activities they usually love taking part in or conversations about death, for example, that mean you should raise your concerns.

-When speaking to a loved one who is suffering from depression, the most important thing to do is show that you are taking them seriously and hearing what they are telling you.
+Supporting a depressed friend can be really tough.
+The most important thing to do when a friend is depressed is show that you are taking them seriously and hearing what they are telling you.
 This sounds obvious, but it can be frustrating for them if they are opening up about how they feel, and you respond with what you feel is helpful advice.
 You might feel like practical advice on lifestyle changes or what you know helped another friend of yours with their depression will be useful for them to know, but what your friend needs is for you to simply understand how they feel.
 Allow them to talk at length about this if they are comfortable to do so.
 Validate their feelings and ask questions to show them that you are interested and that you care.

 What can be helpful in conversation with your loved one is trying to be positive, without forcing a false positivity.
 For example, reminding them of why people love them or like spending time with them, but not reminding them of the things they should feel happy about.